gleam-lang/otp/README.md

 The process is the lowest level building block of OTP, all other actors are built on top of processes either directly or indirectly.
-Typically this abstraction would be not be used very often in Gleam applications, favour other actor types that provide more functionality.
+Typically this abstraction would not be used very often in Gleam applications, favour other actor types that provide more functionality.

 Gleam's process module is defined in the `gleam_erlang` library.